immunefi-team/Bounty_Boosts/Alchemix/31524 - [SC - High] Rounding down in getClaimableFlux leads to less....md

 # Rounding down in getClaimableFlux leads to less reward minting in nftClaim

-Submitted on Mon May 20 2024 19:08:34 GMT-0400 (Atlantic Standard Time) by @SAAJ for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 01:08:34 UTC by @SAAJ for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31524